PNWDrew/onz-pool/README.md

 `python3 liskpool.py -y`

-There is also a 'batch.sh' file which run liskpool, then payments.sh and copy the poollogs.json in the docs folder.
+There is also a 'batch.sh' file which runs liskpool, then payments.sh and copy the poollogs.json in the docs folder.